atbcb/usab-uswds/_ada-guides/chapter-5-stairways.md

 #### Non-Circular Cross Section and Clearance

-![Handrail non-circular cross section (square with rounded corners) with 2 ¼" max. dimension, rounded edges, 4" to 6 ¼" perimeter dimension, 1 ½" clearance behind, and clearance below that is 1 ½" (less 1/8" for each ½" additional perimeter dimension.
+![Handrail non-circular cross section (square with rounded corners) with 2 ¼ inches maximum dimension, rounded edges, 4 inches to 6 ¼ inches perimeter dimension, 1 ½ inches clearance behind, and clearance below that is 1 ½ inches (less 1/8 inches for each ½ inches additional perimeter dimension.
 Note: Non-circular cross sections must have rounded edges and meet perimeter and cross-section dimensions.
 Other profiles meeting these criteria are permitted.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4ar30.jpg){: .img-large}

 {% include recommendation.html
 text= "Projecting objects above handrails can impact their usability.
 Keep wall surfaces above handrails free of any protrusions."